xHascox/Bakery/Documentation.md

 ## Implementation of NRU:
 Variables:
-* Bread :: struct containing int representing the bread type.
+* Bread_Types :: struct containing int representing the bread type.
 E.g., 1 == croissant, 2 == zopf.
+* types :: Array of Bread_Types :: Containing bread types the bakery offers.
-* TypeTimestamp :: Array of bool length n containing most recent selling time for each bread type.
-Gets reset after k ticks.
+* Sold :: Array of int::  Flags whether the bread type was sold in the last k TICKS.
-* k :: int representing the number of ticks until TypeTimestamp is set to false for all the entries.
+* TICKS :: int representing the number of ticks until Sold is set to false for all the entries.
+* TgtgBasket :: Array of int :: Flag for each bread type indicating whether the bread is offered via TGTG.

 Structure of code:
 * Three phases in the code: (1) Production phase (bake breads), (2) Sell breads, (3) TGTG decision.

+Possible improvements:
+* Dynamic bread type addition.
+* Implement additional strategies.

 # 3 Additional features